gruntjs/grunt-contrib-handlebars/docs/options.md

 ##### namespace ```string```

-The namespace in which the precompiled templates will be asssigned (default is JST).  *Use dot notation (e.g. App.Templates) for nested namespaces.*
+The namespace in which the precompiled templates will be assigned (default is JST).  *Use dot notation (e.g. App.Templates) for nested namespaces.*

 Example:
 ```js